Robert filmed and interviewed the descendants of three African American WW II heroes. All three WWII heroes died on the same calendar day.

 They Had to Pass the Test

-Two movies entitled: The Tuskegee Airmen and Red Tails both depict young cadets as having to take and pass the pilot's test twice.
-In his autobiography, Luke Weathers, Jr., states that the young Tuskegee Airmen had to take and pass the pilot's test four times.
+Two movies entitled: The Tuskegee Airmen and Red Tails show young cadets having to take and pass the pilot's test twice.
+In his autobiography, Luke Weathers, Jr., indicates that the young Tuskegee Airmen had to take and pass the pilot's test four times.
 Their white counterparts had to take and pass the test only twice.

 In his autobiography, Luke Weathers, Jr. states that the young Tuskegee Airmen had to take and pass the pilot's test four times.
 Their white counterparts had to take and pass the pilot's test only two times.